koowan/FlightBookingSystem/README.md

 Calculate profit.

-Reservations and bookins cannot be made until flight details have been finalised.
+Reservations and bookings cannot be made until flight details have been finalised.

 A seat is considered booked when payment has been made.